igr/color-code/doc/17-misc.md

 + `two` - ok
 + `three` or more - avoid

+## Use abstraction barriers to control ACTIONs spread

+It's very easy to let the ACTIONs spread out.
+If your code is red and orange, that is not OK.

+You can not avoid actions, but you can minimize the usage.
+By keeping actions in a module and providing them as FUNCTION implementations, you can put things back in control.

 ## Distinguish function configuration from function input

 Focus on WHAT your _verb_ operates onto.
 What do we change, transform?
 The answer gives you the _input_.
 Everything else is probably a configuration.